Flexibility through modularity

 Fully functional circuit boards

-- Downstream boards contain either a modularized specific feature to connect to the host processor, or a collection of features.
+- Expansion boards contain either a modularized specific feature to connect to the host processor, or a collection of features.
 They feature an Auto ID device allowing the complete system to be analyzed for potential issues and to aid in pre-configuring the software for the upstream firmware.

 All boards are provided with a complete datasheet, including circuit diagrams.